Epidemiology

 Use scientific research to improve community health

-With the Oregon State University public health doctoral degree program with a concentration in epidemiology (EPI) you’ll learn to design, conduct and manage research to become an independent and collaborative researcher.
+In the epidemiology doctoral program, you’ll learn to design, conduct and manage research to become an independent and collaborative researcher.

-Through a combination of coursework, practice opportunities and doctoral research, the Ph.D. concentration in epidemiology will prepare you for a career in research and teaching, or leadership in federal or state agencies or private institutions.
+Through a combination of coursework, practice opportunities and doctoral research, this epidemiology PhD program will prepare you for a career in research and teaching, or leadership in federal or state agencies or private institutions.

 Epidemiology research